khansans27/odin-recipes/README.md

 # odin-recipes
-This repositoru is part of Odin-Project curriculum
+This repository is part of Odin-Project curriculum.

+Making a simple website about recipe